hakimdotdev/hKeyValue/README.md

 # hKeyValue

-KeyValueStoreAPI is a simple API for managing key-value pairs using Redis.
+hKeyValue is a simple API for managing key-value pairs using Redis.

 ## Installation